belle2/basf2/tracking/doc/MCTrackMatching.rst

 * BACKGROUND

   * The PR track candidate contains mostly hits, which are not part of any MC track candidate.
-    This normally means, that this PR track candidates is made of beam background hits.
+    This normally means, that this PR track candidates is made of beam background hits or random combinations of hits.
     Be careful: If e.g. only creating MC track candidates out of primary particles, all found secondary particles will be called background (which is happening in the default validation)